-House Bill No. 150 aims to facilitate the production and sale of homemade food, now referred to as "farm food products," by amending existing laws and establishing new regulations.
-The bill increases the gross annual sales threshold for individuals selling low-risk foods from $30,000 to $150,000, allowing more producers to operate without the need for state licensing.
+House Bill No. 134 aims to facilitate the production and sale of homemade food, now referred to as "farm food products," by amending existing laws and establishing new regulations.
+The bill increases the gross annual sales threshold for individuals selling low-risk foods from $30,000 to $150,000, allowing more producers to operate without the need for a state license.
 It introduces definitions for "farm food product," "non-potentially hazardous food," and "potentially hazardous food," and mandates that preparers must have a U.S. Department of Agriculture identification number.
 Additionally, the bill outlines labeling requirements for farm food products, including a statement of exemption from state licensing and inspection, as well as the preparer's contact information and ingredient list.

 Statutes affected: HB150 Original: